spacelab-ufsc/pc104-adapter/README.md

 ## Overview

-The PC-104 Adapter is a set of two boards that allow the connection between two separated stacks of PC-104 boards using PicoBlade cables.
+The PC-104 Adapter is a set of two boards that allow the connection between two separated stacks of PC-104 boards.

-All the 104 pins of the PC-104 connector are connected through the cables.

-### Top Board

-The Top Board has eight PicoBlade connectors (13 pins version) on the bottom side and a PC-104 connector (female) on the top side.

-### Bottom Board

-The Bottom Board has eight PicoBlade connectors (13 pins version) on the top side and a PC-104 connector (male) on the bottom side.

 ## License